-Japan cruise ship virus cases jump to 175 including quarantine officer
+Japan cruise ship coronavirus cases climb to 175, including quarantine officer

 TOKYO (Reuters) - Another 39 people have tested positive for the coronavirus on the quarantined Diamond Princess cruise ship in Japan as well as one quarantine officer, bringing the total to 175, the health ministry said on Wednesday.

 The Diamond Princess was placed in quarantine for two weeks upon arriving in Yokohama, south of Tokyo, on Feb.
 3, after a man who disembarked in Hong Kong was diagnosed with the virus.
+The epidemic originated in mainland China, where more than 1,100 people have now died from the virus.

 About 3,700 people are aboard the ship, which usually has a crew of 1,100 and a passenger capacity of 2,670.